Industry Trends

 As part of building the data foundation, technology (and the teams using it) has to be integrated and synced across the business.
 There are many ways to annoy and lose customers with disparate technology siloes — sending multiple unrelated emails in one day, the purchase and return departments unable to communicate, and much more.
 Many of these common issues stem from separate martech and adtech stacks, whether it’s from lack of internal communications, legacy software tools not working together, or both.

 Martech generally refers to the technology and tools that marketing uses, such as a CRM, email marketing, social media marketing, etc. Adtech refers to the tech used for advertising and buying media, including any digital campaigns and optimizing spending.
-In addition to improved customer experience, bringing these technology stacks together is the only way to capture true attribution numbers and measure performance accurately.
+Bringing these platforms together will be essential for AI success, data quality, and customer experience, as well as other point solutions that may exist.
 The customer experience should be the gold standard for teams building unified stacks, and combining team goals to get to that excellent experience can then help the wider business meet its goals.
 And, perhaps most importantly, a unified platform saves a lot of wasted budget and resources internally.

 Here’s what else to know: